-The expected path is the actions (clicks) you want a tester to do to complete your mission.
-Think of it as the flow you expect users to take through your prototype.
+The expected path is the flow you want a tester to go through your product in order to complete your mission.

 Each mission should have at least one defined path.
 A mission is considered complete once a tester reaches the end screen of a path.
 You can add as many paths as you want when you create a mission.
 All paths you set will be considered successful ways to complete the mission.

 In this article:

 - Change the start screen